About Char Dham Yatra

 Kedarnath

-From Guptkashi, it's time to proceed to the next hallowed pilgrimage site of the Chardham Yatra, the Kedarnath Temple.
+From Guptkashi, it's time to proceed to the next hallowed pilgrimage site of the 4 dham Yatra, the Kedarnath Temple.
 The temple is at a distance of 32 kms from Guptkashi and involves a further trek of 14 kms to reach the top.
 Kedarnath is one of the twelve jyotirlingas, or highly sacred shrines dedicated to Lord Shiva.
 Closed during the winters due to high snowfall, the temple otherwise remains open for the devotees.

 9